 Primarily, all that you need to worry about for a turtle is their annual vet checkups.
 They do not need anything but a check-up when you first buy them since they do not get vaccinations, should not be microchipped, and any surgery to spay or neuter them is extremely invasive.

 Check-ups are typically the only facet of health care that you will need to worry about for your turtle.
-Take them into a vet that knows about reptiles and give them a thorough once over without doing anything invasive.
+Take them into a vet that knows about reptiles and will give them a thorough once over without doing anything invasive.
 This treatment should be enough to verify their overall health for the next year.

 Vaccinations are entirely unnecessary for most reptiles, and that very much includes turtles.
 These boxy little animals do not have very many things that they suffer from and thus do not need to be protected using shots.